-Loading Flash Memory
+Loading Flash Memory from One Diskette

-Flash memory is contained in SIMMs (Single In-Line Memory Modules) located on the controller board.
+Flash memory is contained in SIMMs (single in-line memory modules) located on the controller board.
 Printer emulation and operating system software are loaded into flash memory at the factory, but you will install software in some situations:

-- The customer buys the VGL graphics option after the printer is installed - The customer needs to upgrade printer software - The customer needs different emulation software - You have replaced the controller board - · You have added or replaced the flash memory SIMM
+- The customer buys the PGL or Code V graphics option after the printer is installed - The customer needs to upgrade printer software - The customer needs different emulation software - You have replaced the controller board - You have added or replaced the flash memory SIMM

 Emulation and operating system software are stored as a compressed file on a 3.5 inch floppy diskette.
-This file is "executable"; you will expand it and copy it into printer flash memory.
+This file is "executable."
+You will expand it and copy it into printer flash memory.